 Strengths-Based Support in ABI: Moving Beyond Deficit-Led Planning

 In ABI contexts, strengths-based support must be applied carefully.
 Cognitive impairment, reduced insight and fluctuating capacity mean that recognising strengths does not remove risk, but instead supports more proportionate, enabling decision-making.
 This article explores how strengths-based support should operate in ABI services.
-It should be read alongside Strengths-Based Approaches and Person-Centred Planning & Strengths-Based Support.
+It should be read alongside Strengths-Based Approaches, Person-Centred Planning & Strengths-Based Support, person-centred planning in ABI services and ABI Service Models & Pathways.
+Together, these areas show how strengths-based thinking links to planning, pathway progression and daily support delivery.

 What strengths-based support means in ABI services

 Strengths-based support in ABI focuses on retained abilities, coping strategies, interests and progress, rather than defining individuals solely by impairment.
-This includes recognising emotional resilience, learned strategies, social skills and areas of independence, even where support needs remain high.
+This includes recognising emotional resilience, learned strategies, communication preferences, social skills and areas of independence, even where support needs remain high.
+In ABI services, strengths may not always be obvious.
+They often sit alongside significant cognitive or behavioural challenges and may need to be actively identified through observation, engagement and review.

 Commissioner and inspector expectations